Where to Invest Your Money

 - Stock Market

 - Mutual Funds

 That is the normal way to looking at investing.
 But that is a very ineffective way of looking at different investment options.

+What is a better way of investing (especially in Pakistan)?
 The most effective way of investing is looking at how risky is the investment.

 - High risk

 Note that all investments are – by definition – risky.
 There is, really, no such thing as zero risk in life, so there is nothing “zero risk” in investments as well.
 If someone is selling you a “zero risk” investment, pay very close attention to that investment advice!

 So you need to divide your investment total into three buckets.

 As we saw in a video where I shared how you can start saving and investing in Pakistan, your total income is divided as follows: